MySQL® settings

 TRADITIONAL

-By default, the following set of SQL modes is used:
+By default, the following SQL modes are used:

 ERROR_FOR_DIVISION_BY_ZERONO_ENGINE_SUBSTITUTIONNO_ZERO_DATENO_ZERO_IN_DATEONLY_FULL_GROUP_BYSTRICT_TRANS_TABLES